udel-cbcb/AI_ML_Sandbox_Module/README.md

 ## Learning Objectives

+After successfully completing this module, learners will be able to:
-- Equip learners with the fundamentals of AI/ML in biomedical research.
+- Identify the main concepts of AI/ML and apply these in biomedical research real-world problems
-- Cover topics such as data preparation, model building, and real-world deployment, and
-- Focus on practical skills and responsible development.
+- Adapt existing Python scripts for a machine learning task
+- Prepare data that is machine learning ready, build models, and deploy these in real-world setting

 ## Sponsors